status-im/go-nwaku/README.md

 ## Caveats

+For the existing wrapping:

 Assumes we can spawn a child process.
 In some environments, such as on iOS, this may not be permitted.

+For wrapping as a shared library, see https://github.com/status-im/nim-waku/pull/614 for WIP